 - Six months of ongoing support in the creation of a project that addresses sexual violence and how to prevent it in their community

 - 2000 dollars to support the elaboration and dissemination of the creative project

 - Introducing the community to a national network of ethnic people working on this topic.
 In this network, we support the groups by offering connections between the communities and continued learning.

-Some of the projects that we have worked with are:
+Some of the projects that we have supported: